makersacademy/airport_challenge/README.md

 The Airport can ask the plane whether it's flying or not.

-Use Airport.plane to create a new plane and add it to the runway.
+Planes must be on a runway before they can take off: use Airport.add_plane to add a plane to an airport's runway.

 Methods:

+- Plane.new
+ - Generates new plane.
+ - Use Airport.add_plane to add the plane to an airport's runway.

 - Plane.landed
-  - Sets the plane's status to on_runway (in_air is false, on_runway is true)
+ - Sets the plane's status to on_runway (@flying is false)

 - Plane.in_air
-  - Sets the plane's status to flying (on_runway is false, in_air is true)
+ - Sets the plane's status to flying (@flying is true)

 - Plane.flying?
+ - Returns the status of the plane.
  - True if plane is in the air; false if it's on the runway

-- Plane.on_runway?
-  - True if plane is on the runway; false if it's in the air